rayshift/magiatranslate/README.md

 Notes:
 - Use `build.bat` if you want a debug build with debug symbols.
 - If your apk has split ABIs (armeabi-v7a/arm64), you will need to move the other `libmadomagi_native.so` into `build/app/lib/{ARCH}`.
 For example, if the arm7 version of the game is placed in `apk/`, you need to move the `arm8` .so manually, and vice versa.
-- There is no Linux build script currently, but you should be able to build this on Linux if you follow the steps in the `.bat`.

 ## Contributing
 Create a pull request with your contributions.
 Please do not submit any copyrighted content (images) to this repository.